-For this reason there are two aspects to the Film Connection Film Editing School: the storytelling aspect and the technical aspect.
+For this reason, there are two aspects to the Film Connection Film Editing School: the storytelling aspect and the technical aspect.
 You will learn both.
-While you apprentice one on one under a professional editor in a post production facility learning Final Cut Pro, you will also learn storytelling from our structured course curriculum for Producers and Directors.
+While you apprentice (extern) one-on-one under a professional editor in a post production facility learning Final Cut Pro, you will also learn storytelling from our structured course curriculum for Producers and Directors.

-- Savings, hiding, and quitting in Final Cut Pro
+- Saving, hiding, and quitting in Final Cut Pro

 - How to begin and organize program elements

 - How to copy, paste, and cut clips on the timeline

 - Dragging and dropping